 - What is Recursion Function?

-Thanks, Subhajit Ganguly for contributing this article.
+Thanks, Subhajit Ganguly for contributing to this article.
 If you would like to contribute, mail us your interview experience at email@example.com.
 We will like to publish it on SoftwareTestingo Blog and help other job seekers.